openweathermap/deker/README.md

 ### Dependencies

-Minimal Python version for Deker is 3.9.
+Minimal Python version for DEKER™ is 3.9.

-Deker depends on the following third-party packages:
+DEKER™ depends on the following third-party packages:

 * `numpy` >= 1.18
 * `attrs` >= 23.1.0